 The University of Victoria is committed to creating a learning experience that is as accessible as possible.
-If you are registered with the Centre for Accessible Learning and anticipate or experience any barriers to learning in this course, please feel welcome to discuss your concerns with me.
-If you are a student with a disability or chronic health condition, you can meet with a CAL advisor to discuss access and accommodations.
+If you anticipate or experience any barriers to learning in this course, please feel welcome to discuss your concerns with me.
+If you have a disability or chronic health condition, or think you may have a disability, you may also want to meet with an advisor at the Centre for Accessible Learning (CAL).